San-Francisco-Write-The-Docs/www/README.md

 This is the code that powers [writethedocs-sfbay.org](https://writethedocs-sfbay.org).
 It contains information about our Bay Area Write The Docs meetup group, as well as our announcements and our meetup events.
 Our site is built with Jekyll.

 To contribute to the Bay Area Write The Docs website, it's helpful to familiarize yourself with [Jekyll](https://jekyllrb.com/docs/) and [Markdown (Kramdown flavor)](https://kramdown.gettalong.org/).
 Then, check out our [Contribution Guidelines](https://github.com/San-Francisco-Write-The-Docs/www/blob/master/.github/CONTRIBUTING.md)!

+## Contributing
+Content for this site is generally written by organizers for Write The Docs Bay Area.

+For more about how to create the files for new events, venues, and announcements, see the file called `contributing.md`

 ## Generate the Site Locally